Budget Points of Order

 3101 – Long-Term Deficits.
 Prohibits consideration of legislation that would cause a net increase in the on-budget deficit in excess of $5 billion in any of the four 10-year periods beyond the current window.

-4002 – Advance Appropriations.
-Prohibits consideration of legislation that would provide an appropriation for a fiscal year other than the current fiscal year or budget year.
-Exceptions: FY23 and FY24 programs that are 1) identified as part of “Accounts Identified for Advance Appropriations” and in the aggregate do not exceed $28.852 billion; 2) the Corporation for Public Broadcasting; 3) certain VA accounts – Medical Services, Medical Community Care, Medical Support and Compliance, and Medical Facilities accounts of the Veterans Health Administration; 4) legislation implementing a bipartisan infrastructure agreement; and 5) the Indian Health Services and Indian Health Facilities Accounts.
+123 – Advance Appropriations.
+Prohibits consideration of legislation that would provide a discretionary appropriation for a year other than the current fiscal year or budget year.
+Exceptions: FY 2025 and FY 2026 programs that are 1) identified as part of “Accounts Identified for Advance Appropriations" and in the aggregate do not exceed $28.852 billion; 2) the Corporation for Public Broadcasting; 3) certain VA accounts – Medical Services, Medical Community Care, Medical Support and Compliance, and Medical Facilities accounts of the Veterans Health Administration; = and 4) the Indian Health Services and Indian Health Facilities Accounts.*

 Points of order applicable only to budget resolutions and reconciliation bills: